SpeciesFileGroup/speciesfilegroup.github.io/docs/sfg_norms.md

 * Data standards are a basis for shared understanding.
 * Well standardized data is an act of sharing understanding.
 * The acts of standardizing data without understanding does not create standardized data.
-* Publishing in (e.g. widely used languages) is a form of standardization.
+* Publishing in a human language is a form of standardization.
 * Scientific publications, by definition, contain novelty, as such they frequently address that which has no standard.
 * All standards have limits, because of the vastness of biodiversity there are no universal standards, at best we have useful ones.
 * Standardized licences for data are useful for standardized data for all the reasons standards for data are useful.
-* [Creative Commons Zero (CC0)](https://creativecommons.org) is a particularly useful license as it is the least limiting, and therefor pre-adapts data for re-use, synthesis, improvement, and integration into broader biological concepts.
+* [Creative Commons Zero (CC0)](https://creativecommons.org) is a particularly useful license as it is the least limiting, and therefore pre-adapts data for re-use, synthesis, improvement, and integration into broader biological concepts.
 * Making data easy to use but hard to understand is not as beneficial as making data easy to understand but hard to use.
 * Life on earth is full of compartments, variously hidden from one another, it seems reasonable to expect data to follow similar patterns.
 * Completely compartmentalized life fails to become life relatively quickly, and fails to sustain other life, perhaps the same can be said for data, though generalizations (e.g. "silos" vs "free without limits") have little koan flavour.